 One of the best retirement savings vehicles that many people may not realize is a Healthcare Savings Account (HSA).
-An HSA is a tax-advantaged account created for individuals who are covered under high-deductible health plans (HDHPs) to save for medical expenses that HDHPs do not cover.
+An HSA is a tax-advantaged account created for individuals covered under high-deductible health plans (HDHPs) to save for medical expenses that HDHPs do not cover.

-Similar to a 401(k) plan, contributions can be made into the account by you or your employer but are limited to a maximum amount each year.
+Like a 401(k) plan, contributions can be made into the account by you or your employer but are limited to a maximum amount each year.
 An HSA is also portable; if you change jobs, you still retain your HSA.

 For 2019, the max contribution is $3,500 for an individual and $7,000 for a family.
 If you are over the age of 55, you can contribute an additional $1,000.
 For example, an individual under age 55 who opts for the maximum contribution limit of $3,500 can contribute only $2,000 if his employer contributes $1,500.